-- Low-income students are six times more likely to drop out of high school and fewer than one third of them will enroll in college
+- Students from low-income communities are six times more likely to drop out of high school and fewer than one third of them will enroll in college

 - A 6th grade student who misses more than 20% of class, whose teacher reports poor behavior, or who fails math or English is 70% more likely to drop out